How to replace a broken iPhone, iPod, or iPad screen: The ultimate guide

 Our guide covers a screen replacement for an iPad 3rd generation but most iPad 2 users will be able to follow it just fine as well.
 The only difference will be the connector placement for the LCD and digitizer.
 As long as you're careful lifting up the LCD, you'll be just fine.
 The hardest part is getting the broken glass panel off, after that, you're pretty much good to go.

 Note: Some drops cause the aluminum corners of the iPad to bend in towards the screen.
 This will make it impossible to lay a flat piece of glass down without bending these corners out properly again.
 Sometimes this can even require power tools.
-If that scares you, we here at iMore recommend using a professional service such as The Pod Drop who can perform the repair for you as a walk-in or mail-in.
+If that scares you, we here at iMore recommend using a professional service who can perform the repair for you as a walk-in or mail-in.
 This will also cost less than a replacement but will come with a warranty and the peace of mind that your device is in good hands.

 If you feel comfortable repairing your iPad on your own or you don't have any bent corners, we've got the guide to help you do just.